RohanBokaria/BitcoinTrustworthyTransactionProject/README.md

 1. Run cmake .. in the build directory.
 2. Then make main within the build directory.
 3. Run ./main in the terminal and insert two integers in the command line representing the start and end user.
+4. To run our test cases, make test within the build directory and run ./test in the terminal.

 # Data
 Our test data was taken using Stanford Large Network Dataset Collection.
 It is Bitcoin OTC trust weighted signed network.
 The link is attached here: http://snap.stanford.edu/data/soc-sign-bitcoin-otc.html.